Can you think of the last time you initiated conversation at a party or asked an acquaintance to go out for coffee?

 35. If You Don't Want to Go Out…Go Out

 The best times happen when you have to convince yourself to go out.
-It is easy to go home after work, but the best way to improve your social skills is by socializing.
+It is easy to go home after work, but the best way to improve your communication skills is by putting yourself out there.

 36. Force Yourself to Change Your Behaviors